EHREkramul/Practice__CPP/README.md

 # 🚀 Practice: C++ Basics

 Welcome to the **Practice: C++ Basics** repository! 🎉
 This repository contains my very first steps into the world of programming, focusing on **C++**, a language that builds the foundation for many advanced topics in software development.
-It includes a collection of **basic C++ programs** that I wrote during the early days of my programming journey.
+It includes a collection of **basic C++ programs** that I wrote during the very early days of my programming journey.

 ---